tglauch/pyVPRM/README.md

 - Open access to satellite data: MODIS,VIIRS: https://e4ftl01.cr.usgs.gov | Sentinel-2: https://scihub.copernicus.eu/

 In order to get started there are a number of example scripts with corresponding `README` and comments available in the `./examples` folder.

+# Modular Structure

+The pyVPRM implementation has a modular structure to allow for an easy replacement of satellite and land cover maps, as well as the meteorologies.
+The file structure is as follows

+*Satellite Images + Land Cover Map*

+*Meteorologies*